antroy/antroy.github.io/content/coding/BashCompletion.rst

 Bash Completion
 ===============

-:date: 2014-02-04 17:24
+:date: 2014-02-20 22:50
-:modified: 2014-02-04 17:24
+:modified: 2014-02-20 22:50
-:tags: coding, bash, autocomplete, python, ruby
+:tags: coding, bash, autocomplete, python
 :category: Programming
 :slug: Complex commandline completion in the bash shell
 :author: Anthony Roy
 :summary: Command line completion can be awkward in bash.
 Make it easier by shelling out to a more powerful language.
-:status: draft
+:status: published

 Bash completion can be awkward to program in bash.
 The docs aren't great, and the language esoteric.
 It would be nice to be able to use your favorite language to do the heavy lifting.
-This article shows how to acheive this in Python and Ruby and provides an example of how you can call in to your own application to get the completion data.
+This article shows how to acheive this in Python and provides an example of how you can call in to your own application to get the completion data.

 The Bash Part
 =============